|

 taste and skill of the several performers, will, on Friday next, according to

-advertisement, be presented with one of those feasts of reason and those flows
+advertisement, be presented with one of those feasts of reason and

-attraction, and its performance be truly respectable.
+the general attraction, and its performance be truly respectable.

 Vessels